Zuikyo/ZIKRouter/Documentation/English/DesignPhilosophy.md

 * Type of parameters is limited when routing, and there is no compile time check
 * Only for view module, not for any service module
+* Can't use designated initializer to provide required parameters
+* Need to add new initializer in the view controller to support it's url
+* Doesn't support storyboard
 * Can't declare module's interface, highly rely on documentation.
 So it's not that safe when refactoring
+* Can't make sure whether the module exists or not when you use it
 * Hard to manage route strings
 * Can't separate required protocol and provided protocol.
 So you can't thoroughly decouple

 #### Improvement

 All disadvantages of URL router can be resolved if we use protocol to manage modules.
+We can pass parameters with protocols and check type of parameters with the compile.
+And with routable declaration and compile-time check, ZIKRouter can make sure the module exists when you use it.
+You don't need to modify the module when adding route for it.

-And ZIKRouter also allows you to get router with string identifier.
+ZIKRouter also allows you to get router with string identifier.
 So it's easy to use ZIKRouter with other URL router frameworks.

 ### Module Manager with Reflection